microsoft/Digital-Twin-Builder-in-Real-Time-Intelligence/lab/tutorial-rti-3-build-ontology.md

     ![Screenshot of four completed operations.](media/manage-operations-2.png)

-    > [!TIP]
-    > If any of the operations failed, check the box next to its name and select **Run now** to rerun it.
+3. If any of the operations failed, check the box next to its name and select **Run now** to rerun it.

+Wait for all mappings to complete before you move on to the next part of the lab.
 In the next part of the lab, you project the ontology you created to an eventhouse, to support further data analysis and visualization.

 ## Next step
 > Select **Next >** to Project the ontology data to Eventhouse by using a Fabric notebook.